sidecartridge/sidecart-site-dev-docs/userguide.md

 {: .note}
 There are valid scenarios where setting `SAFE_CONFIG_REBOOT` to `false` makes sense.
 For instance, developers frequently adjusting the SidecarT configuration might find repeatedly waiting for a power cycle tedious.
 However, exercise this option judiciously.
 {: .note}

+### Count the number files in the folders of the microSD card

+The SidecarT board can be configured to count the number of files in the folders of the microSD card.
+This feature is useful to know how many ROMs or floppy images and files in the hard disk folders are available.
+This feature is configured by default, but the user can disable it if the number of files is too big and the SidecarT board is slow to boot.

+To disable this feature, the user must set the `FILE_COUNT_ENABLED` parameter to `false`.
+The user can learn more about this parameter in the [Configuration Parameters](/parameters) section.
+To return to the default behavior, the user must set the `FILE_COUNT_ENABLED` parameter to `true`.

+### Dark mode

+The SidecarT board can be configured to use a dark mode in the Configurator application for medium resolution mode.
+This feature is useful for old CRT monitors that can have problems with the white background of the Configurator application.
+By default the dark mode is disabled, but the user can enable it by setting the `CONFIGURATOR_DARK` parameter to `true`.
+The user can learn more about this parameter in the [Configuration Parameters](/parameters) section.
+To return to the default behavior, the user must set the `CONFIGURATOR_DARK` parameter to `false`.

 ### Latest release verification